Siddhartha-1234/multi-Screen-App/README.md

-# multi-Screen-App
+# Multi Screen App

-A multi screen app for trial
+A app for beginers to make for practice

+## Run

+Please run in Android Studio only

+  ## Api

+Can only run on phone above android 4.4